davidiamyou/ansible-dev-env-role/README.md

 If `git.useExistingKey` is set to `false`, it will generate a new key pair using the name specified by `git.keyName`.

+In addition, `git.user.name` and `git.user.email` must be provided.
+Since these are personal details are not suitable to be version track, users can choose to put it in the `ops.secretDir` directory and ignore it with version control.

 Key | Default
 --- | ---